karlitos/KissMyResume/README.md

 ## Current status

 To provide best support for the [broad variety of 3rd party themes](https://www.npmjs.com/search?q=jsonresume-theme) the [official release (0.0.0)](https://github.com/jsonresume/resume-schema/releases/tag/0.0.0) of Json-resume schema is supported and used for validation.

+Since the version 1.0.0 there is a Desktop App build with [electron](www.electronjs.org) and [electron-forge](https://www.electronforge.io/) which is currently still in very early __beta__ stage.
+So far it allows to create resumes with a web-form generated automatically from the json-resume-scheme, allows to open and validate resumes in JSON format, render them and export in the same formats as the CLI.
+The GUI utilizes the CLI, so all the original functionality was preserved.

+The App allows to download the jsonresume-themes from NPM automatically and use them for rendering.
+I can not guarantee, that all 3rd party themes will work, around 30-40 were tested with satisfactory results, so far a bunch of them had to be blacklisted.
+In a case a theme shall not work, please open an issue on Github.

-### Currently supported
+### Currently supported in the CLI

 * [x] CLI - implemented with the [Caporal.js](https://github.com/mattallty/Caporal.js) framework.
 * [x] Support for resumes in [JSON-resume](https://jsonresume.org/) format